tonyjurg/Doc4TF/docs/about.md

 ## About Doc4TF

 Ideally, a comprehensive documentation set should be created as part of developing a Text-Fabric dataset.
 However, in practice, this is not always completed during the initial phase or properly updated after changes are made to features.
 This [Jupyter Notebook](https://github.com/tonyjurg/Doc4TF/blob/main/CreateFeatureDoc.ipynb) contains Python code to automatically generate a documentation set for any Text-Fabric dataset based upon *its actual data*.
+Two types of information are extracted from the dataset and presented on various pages.
+These include:

+  * Structural details regarding nodes (e.g., their names) and features (e.g., name, data type, feature type, and value frequencies)
+  * Descriptive details regarding features.
+The extent and correctnes of these descriptions depend - for obvious reasons- upon the embedded meta data.

-It serves as a robust starting point for the development of a brand new documentation set or as validation for an existing one.
+The pages produced by Doc4TF can serve as a robust starting point for the development of a brand new documentation set or as validation for an existing one.
 One major advantage is that the resulting documentation set is fully hyperlinked, a task that can be laborious if done manually.
 The following image shows the relation between the overview and the feature description pages.

 <img src="assets/images/Doc4TF_overview.jpg">